theCocoonStudio/home/README.md

     min: THREE.Vector2,
     max: THREE.Vector2,
   },
   // calculated target position, scale, and rotation.
-If scale or rotation aren't included in calculations, they are set as the objects current scale and rotation, respectively.
+If scale or rotation aren't included in calculations, they are set as the object's current scale and rotation, respectively.
   targets: {
     position: THREE.Vector3,
     scale: THREE.Vector3,